When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: Introduction

+Throughout this paper, let $p$ denote a prime number and let $k$ be an algebraically closed field of characteristic $p$.
+Let $(X_1,\lambda_1)$ and $(X_2,\lambda_2)$ be two principally polarised abelian varieties over~$k$.
+Then

+where $(X_i,\lambda_i)[p^\infty]$ denotes the polarised $p$-divisible group associated to $(X_i,\lambda_i)$.
+The converse is generally not true.
+Indeed, the goal of this paper is to determine precisely when the converse to~\eqref{eq:Q} is true.

-For the second Gauss problem, let $p$ a prime number and let $\calA_{g}$ denote the moduli space over $\Fpbar$ of $g$-dimensional principally polarised abelian varieties.
-Let $k$ be an algebraically closed field of \ch $p$.
-For each point $x=[(X_0,\lambda_0)]\in \calA_{g}(k)$, denote by
+We treat this problem by putting it in a geometric context, by considering the moduli space of abelian varieties.
+So let $\calA_g$ denote the moduli space over $\Fpbar$ of principally polarised abelian varieties of dimension $g\ge 1$.
+For a point $x=[(X_0,\lambda_0)]\in \calA_{g}(k)$, denote by